Preface to Finding Awe and Wonder

 “Fuck fear.”

-But Caveat emptor: this isn’t an adventure travelogue.
-While I have peppered the book with occasional exotic shenanigans, I only do so to either give context or convey a bit about my character to make clear why I did what I did.
-This isn’t a pot boiler novel either.
+Caveat emptor: This isn’t a proverbial Hero’s Journey nor even an adventure travelogue.
+While I have peppered the book with occasional exotic shenanigans, I only do so to either give context or convey a bit about my character to make a bit more apparent why I did what I did.
+This isn’t a pot boiling novel either.
 There are no adrenaline-fueled exposés about war, violence, or political intrigue.
 No courtroom dramas.
 Nothing about celebrities, recreational drug use, or amoral wealth.
 I do not discuss religion or proselytize.

-Most importantly, this is not a self-help book.
-Instead, think of my stories as a collection of field notes—signposts for anyone interested in exploring alternative ways of seeing and moving through the world.
+Most importantly, this isn’t a self-help book: there are much wiser folks who can assimilate and explain life’s mysteries better than I. Instead, think of my stories as a collection of field notes—signposts marking my own blind stumbles – for anyone interested in exploring alternative ways of seeing and moving through the world.

-Having said that, there are a few cohorts who may find my stories particularly compelling.
+Having said that, there are a few cohorts who may find my stories of value.
 The first are men approaching or transitioning through that existential phase commonly known as a midlife crisis.
 Their partners too, may gain some insight into why their husbands appear to have gone bananas.

 Another group are Gen Zs and Alphas – those who have barely begun their lives.
 These are the most digitally hyper-connected generations in history, making them relatively bereft of real-world interactions and thus susceptible to mistaking connection for communion.
-I trust my stories will excite them, but I also hope that they are inspired to seek out real-world experiences they don’t yet realize even exist.
+If anyone from that ADD-afflicted generation can manage to focus long enough to read a few of these pages, perhaps they become inspired to seek out real-world experiences they don’t yet realize even exist.

 So, what do I mean by the term awe, anyway?
 This isn’t a trivial question.